fitmat/FMBridge/README.md

+## Whats new in the release - v0.1.30
+* Added FMResponse log for Single Player.
+Earlier was only for MP.
+* Now every game seesion you play, A folder called "GAME-LOGS" will be created and inside it you can find a folder with Data & Time which contains "FMData.txt"
+* This FMData.txt will be used for MP Accuracy Analysis
+* No changes on game or game-lib side needed

 ## Whats new in the release - v0.1.29
 * Added switching algorithm from SP to MP and vice versa
 * Gaming team can call setGameMode (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api)) whenever they need to switch player-mode